NesanK96/DS-Projects/README.md

 ## This is repo is created for showing my project works.
 1. DATATHON 1.0: GUVI GEEKS NETWORK.
 - Problem Statement:
-Based on the historical Term Life Insurance data, we have to classify whether the lead has bought the Insurance or not.
+Based on the historical Term Life Insurance data, we have to classify whether the customer has bought the Insurance or not.